justinchiu/low-rank-models/lhsmm/README.md

-# Linearized HSMM (LHSMM) for Video Modeling
+# Low-Rank HSMM (LHSMM) for Video Modeling

-This repo provides instructions for reproducing our LHSMM results in ``Linearized Structured Models''.
+This repo provides instructions for reproducing our LHSMM results in ``Low-Rank Cosntraints for Fast Inference in Structured Models''.
 Note that our repo is based on [action-segmentation](https://github.com/dpfried/action-segmentation) (Fried et al. 2020, [Learning to Segment Actions from Observation and Narration](https://arxiv.org/abs/2005.03684)).

 ## Dependencies